 Consumer Confidence in Norway averaged 15.73 points from 1992 until 2022, reaching an all time high of 34.90 points in the first quarter of 1997 and a record low of -17.40 points in the third quarter of 1992.
 This page provides - Norway Consumer Confidence - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Norway Consumer Confidence - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

-Consumer Confidence in Norway is expected to be 17.00 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Consumer Confidence in Norway to stand at 20.59 in 12 months time.
-In the long-term, the Norway Consumer Confidence is projected to trend around 17.00 Index Points in 2020, according to our econometric models.
+Consumer Confidence in Norway is expected to be 3.90 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Norway Consumer Confidence is projected to trend around 2.00 points in 2023, according to our econometric models.